Introduction to Challenge.gov

 - Power ideas into reality

-If you’re ready to begin, go to challenge.gov/login to log in to this site or contact us, firstname.lastname@example.org.
+If you’re ready to begin, contact us at email@example.com.

 Quick Facts: Challenges in Government

-- In his September 2009 Strategy for American Innovation, President Obama called on agencies to increase their ability to promote innovation by using tools such as prizes and challenges to solve tough problems.
+- In September 2009, the White House Strategy for American Innovation called on agencies to increase their ability to promote innovation by using tools such as prizes and challenges to solve tough problems.

 - In March 2010, the federal Office of Management and Budget (OMB) issued a Memorandum on the use of challenges/contests and prizes to improve government and encourage innovation.
 This memo provides a policy and legal framework to guide agencies in using prizes to stimulate innovation to advance their core missions.

-- Between September 2010 and February 2015, 72 federal agencies ran 390 challenge and prize competitions.
+- Between September 2010 and December 2015, more than 80 federal agencies ran 640+ challenge and prize competitions.
 The use of this tool to drive innovation and collaboration with citizens continues to expand.

 - This platform is available at no cost to all federal agencies to help them list their challenge and prize competitions and learn how to engage the public through this innovative approach.